sinnerschrader/sinnerschrader-career/data/jobs/en/(senior)-frontend-dev-fra.md

 We are looking for a **(Senior) Frontend Developer (f/m/d/-)** for our Frankfurt office.

-As a frontend developer you support our customers in the implementation of user interfaces together with the project team.
+As a Senior Frontend Developer you support our customers in the implementation of user interfaces together with the project team.
 In addition to project management, it is your task to develop performant, intuitive user interfaces, where you can try out new things and apply modern technologies.

 Outside of project work, you would like to actively help shape and advance the frontend at SinnerSchrader and share your know-how with your colleagues.
 In cross-project code reviews, you can exchange ideas on different approaches to solutions, get involved in AppCamps for students, or drive our open source projects forward.